marcosrego-web/mrdev_s/README.md

 - 20 colors.
 Because this theme is inspired by Underscores, the default color values are the colors of Underscores website.

 - 2 fonts.
-Being a starter theme it was decided to use system fonts by default: "Times New Roman" for headings and "Arial" for other text _(but this might change in the future)_-
+Being a starter theme it was decided to use system fonts by default: "Times New Roman" for headings and "Arial" for other text _(but this might change in the future)_.

 - 16 preset sizes.
 You can check all the defaults on _mrdev-framework/vars/styles.php_. _(Also there you can find a comment showing how to add breakpoints from the theme)_